dotnet/ai-samples/src/build-2024/docs/Exercise/07 Using Semantic Kernel in WebApp.md

 ## Create the web application

-1. Run the following command on `PowerShell` to create a new .NET  web application named **07 - Using Semantic Kernel in WebApp**.
+1. Run the following command on `PowerShell` to create a new .NET  web application named **HelloBuildMinimalWebAp**.

     ```shell
-    dotnet new webapp -n 07 - Using Semantic Kernel in WebApp
+    dotnet new webapp -n HelloBuildMinimalWebAp
     ```

-1. Switch to the newly created `07 - Using Semantic Kernel in WebApp` directory.
+1. Switch to the newly created `HelloBuildMinimalWebAp` directory.

     ```shell
     cd 07 - Using Semantic Kernel in WebApp